postmannen/actress/actress-js/README.md

 ## Overview

-Actress-JS brings the power of actor-based concurrent programming to JavaScript environments, particularly browsers.
+Actress-JS is an opinionated take on an actor system.
 Create custom processes where each process performs specific tasks, communicating through events to pass results and chain operations together as workflows.

 ### Key Features